EdenGoforIt/Snippet-Markup/Artificial Intelligence/test.md

-The pseudocode provided in the image is for the **D\* Lite** algorithm, which is an efficient path-planning algorithm used in dynamic environments, such as robotics, where the map or environment can change over time.
+.The pseudocode provided in the image is for the **D\* Lite** algorithm, which is an efficient path-planning algorithm used in dynamic environments, such as robotics, where the map or environment can change over time.
 The goal of D\* Lite is to compute the shortest path from a start point to a goal point, and it can quickly replan the path when changes in the environment are detected.

 ### Breakdown of the Pseudocode: